skilld-labs/zen/README-FIRST.txt

 Building a theme with Zen
   See the STARTERKIT/README.txt file for full instructions.

-Theme .info file
+Theme .info.yml file
-  Your sub-theme's .info file holds the basic information about your theme that Drupal needs to know: its name, description, features, template regions, CSS files, and JavaScript.
+  Your sub-theme's .info.yml file holds the basic information about your theme that Drupal needs to know: its name, description, template regions, and libraries.
+Don't worry about all these lines just yet.

+Theme .libraries.yml file
+  Your sub-theme's .libraries.yml file describes collections of CSS and JS called libraries.
 Don't worry about all these lines just yet.

 Sass
   Once you have created your sub-theme, look at the README.txt in your